rara-tan/k8s-kustomization-demo/README.md

         name: nginx
 ```

 Kustomization hashes configmap name.
 So after editing any config map values, the configmap name will change.
-It leads to trigger rolling update.
+It leads to trigger rolling update when this kustomization manifests are applied.

 Of course you can use separate files to create configmaps as below.